Paofeval/ecu/draft/subcountry2014/layers/index.md

+## sp_genetic

-## sp_genetic: Introduced species as a proxy for genetic escapes
+Introduced species as a proxy for genetic escapes

 | metadata          | value                                                                |
 |-------------------|----------------------------------------------------------------------|